takemaru/dnet/README.md

 be careful to assign the order.
 Switches should be ordered based on the proximity in the network as shown in the figure, because DNET's efficiency highly depends on the order.
-For the loss minimization, the order must not step over junctions connected to a substation (such junctions are indicated by red circles in the figure); see Sections 4.1 and 5.1 in [theory.pdf] for more detail.
+For the loss minimization, switches must be ordered so as not to step over junctions connected to a substation as few as possible (such junctions are indicated by red circles in the figure); see Sections 4.1 and 5.1 in [theory.pdf] for more detail.

 ```yaml
 switches: